responsibleIT/fashion-police/README.md

-# Fashion Police - Flask Camera App for Raspberry PiInstall requirements.txt
+# Fashion Police - Flask Camera App for Raspberry Pi

-Run the app with command "streamlit run src/app.py"

 A lightweight Flask web application that runs on Raspberry Pi, captures photos via webcam, and sends them to an API for style analysis.